Skip to main content

 For example, if one were to develop ADAs against a contaminated growth hormone-releasing peptide (GHRP), it is conceivable that these antibodies could interfere with the function of the body’s own native GHRH.
 This transforms a therapeutic attempt into a potential catalyst for iatrogenic autoimmune disease, a serious and persistent condition.

 The process-related impurities, such as bacterial endotoxins, introduce another layer of immunological risk.
 Endotoxins are potent activators of Toll-like receptors (TLRs) on APCs, triggering a strong inflammatory cascade.
-This inflammatory environment provides a “danger signal” that enhances the to the peptide itself, breaking immunological tolerance and increasing the likelihood of ADA formation.
+This inflammatory environment provides a “danger signal” that enhances the immune response to the peptide itself, breaking immunological tolerance and increasing the likelihood of ADA formation.

 An otherwise low-immunogenicity peptide, when co-administered with these impurities, can become highly immunogenic.
 This means the very contamination within the vial acts as an adjuvant, amplifying the risk of a harmful immune response.